I’m learning. I’m applying what I learn. Feelings are coming, I’m learning how to feel.

 In the teachings in Genesis, Adam and Eve (the first of God’s children here on earth) were still in the presence of God, living with God, with a human body.
 They were pure, innocent and did not have growth through their human experience yet.

-But if they had no shame in their body, and they were living with God, does that mean if I grow closer to God, that my shame can slowly be removed too?
+A thought that I have had while reading this is: if Adam and Eve had no shame in their bodies, and they were living with God, does that mean if I grow closer to God, that my shame can slowly be removed too?

 To link the two ideas: